 - A: This is a dropdown list where you can select pre-defined filters.
-You will notice that ZoneMinder comes with a PurgeWhenFull filter that is configured to delete events if you reach 95% of disk space. - B and C: This is where you specify conditions that need to match before the filter is executed.
-You use the "+" and "-" buttons to add/delete conditions - D: This is where you specify what needs to happen when the conditions match: - Archive all matches: sets the archive field to 1 in the Database for the matched events.
-Think of 'archiving' as grouping them under a special category you can view archived events later and also make sure archived events don't get deleted, for example - Email details of all matches: Sends an email to the configured address with details about the event.
-The email can be customized as per TBD - Execute command on all matches: Allows you to execute any arbitrary command on the matched events.
-You can use replacement tokens as subsequent arguents to the command, the last argument will be the absolute path to the event, preceded by replacement arguents. eg: /usr/bin/script.sh %MN% will execute as /usr/bin/script.sh MonitorName /path/to/event. - Delete all matches: Deletes all the matched events - E: Use 'Submit' to 'test' your matching conditions.
-This will just match and show you what filters match.
-Use 'Execute' to actually execute the action after matching your conditions.
-Use 'Save' to save the filter for future use and 'Reset' to clear your settings
+You will notice that ZoneMinder comes with a PurgeWhenFull filter that is configured to delete events if you reach 95% of disk space. - B: If you are creating a new filter, you can type in a name for your filter here - C: This is where you specify conditions that need to match before the filter is executed.
+You use the "+" and "-" buttons to add/delete conditions - D: This allows you to perform sorting and limiting operations on the output before you take an action - E: This is where you specify what needs to happen when the conditions match: - Archive all matches: sets the archive field to 1 in the Database for the matched events.
+Think of 'archiving' as grouping them under a special category you can view archived events later and also make sure archived events don't get deleted, for example